 1962, Bobby ‘Boris’ Pickett and the Crypt Kickers started a two week run at No.1 on the US singles chart with ‘Monster Mash’, it became a No.3 in the UK eleven years later in 1973.
 The song had been Banned by The BBC in the UK, deemed offensive.

 1973, The Rolling Stones went to number 1 on the US singles chart with ‘Angie’, the group’s 7th US chart topper.

-1976: While lead singer Robert Plant recovers from a car accident, Led Zeppelin release the concert documentary ‘The Song Remains The Same.’
-Though critical reaction is not kind, it goes on to be a success, as does the obligatory soundtrack album.
+1976, While lead singer Robert Plant recovers from a car accident, Led Zeppelin release the concert documentary ‘The Song Remains The Same.’
+Though critical reaction is not kind, it goes on to be a success, as does the soundtrack album.

-1977: Guitarist Steve Gaines, lead singer Ronnie Van Zandt, and backup singer Cassie Gaines of Lynyrd Skynyrd are all killed when the band’s plane runs out of fuel and crashed into a densely wooded thicket in the middle of a swamp in Gillsburg, Missouri.
+1977, Guitarist Steve Gaines, lead singer Ronnie Van Zandt, and backup singer Cassie Gaines of Lynyrd Skynyrd are all killed when the band’s plane crashes in Gillsburg, Missouri.

 1994, In a surprise appearance, Bruce Springsteen and Neil Young take the stage during Bob Dylan’s concert at New York’s Roseland Ballroom and perform “Rainy Day Women #12 & 35” and “Highway 61 Revisited”.

 2014 The childhood home of former Beatle George Harrison is sold at an auction at The Cavern Club for £156,000.
 The three-bedroom mid-terrace home was where The Quarrymen held some of their first rehearsals before the band evolved into The Beatles in 1960.